usnistgov/sesame/doc/physics/intro.rst

 Carrier densities and quasi-Fermi levels ........................................
 Despite their apparent simplicity, Eqs. :eq:`ddp` are numerically challenging to solve.
-This is due in part to the fact that the carrier densities vary by many orders of magnitude throughout the sample, and because drift and diffusion currents often nearly cancel each other, and the entire solution depends on the small residual current left over.
 We next discuss a slightly different form of these same equations which is convenient to use for numerical solutions.
 We introduce the concept of quasi-Fermi level for electrons and holes (denoted by :math:`E_{F_n}` and :math:`E_{F_p}`  respectively).
 The carrier density is